What is a Thermal Power Plant?

 Theory of Thermal Power Station

-Generally in India, bituminous coal, brown coal and peat are used as fuel of boiler.
+Generally in India, bituminous coal, brown coal, and peat are used as fuel for the boiler.
 The bituminous coal is used as boiler fuel has volatile matter from 8 to 33% and ash content 5 to 16%.
-To increase the thermal efficiency, the coal is used in the boiler in powder form.
+To increase thermal efficiency, coal is used in the boiler in powder form.

-1) First the pulverized coal is burnt into the furnace of steam boiler.
+- First, the pulverized coal is burnt into the furnace of steam boiler.

-2) High pressure steam is produced in the boiler.
+- High-pressure steam is produced in the boiler.

 Line Diagram of Power Plant

 - After rotating the turbine blades, the steam has lost its high pressure, passes out of turbine blades, and enters into a condenser.